 Employ great people

 Employing skilled people for the job will benefit your business greatly to accomplish the goals you want to achieve.
-Find the best people for your business and keep hold of them by rewarding them for their great work.
+Find the best people and keep hold of them by rewarding them for their great work.
 As business leaders like Richard Branson say; look after your employees and they will look after you and the business.

 Keep track of cash and get help as soon as you need it